-This Neighbourhood Plan was promoted by the Radcliffe-on-Trent Parish Council in 2014 and managed by a Steering Committee with professional assistance from Urban Imprint (formally BPUD Ltd, Town Planning & Urban Design Consultants) and the support of Rural Communities Action Nottinghamshire (RCAN) and in consultation with the residents of Radcliffe-on-Trent.
+This Neighbourhood Plan was promoted by the Radcliffe-on-Trent Parish Council in 2014 and managed by a Steering Committee with professional assistance from BPUD Ltd (Town Planning & Urban Design Consultants) and the support of Rural Communities Action Nottinghamshire (RCAN) and in consultation with the residents of Radcliffe-on-Trent.
 The Steering Committee acknowledges the significant help that was given by the Radcliffe-on-Trent Community Plan Group and especially the residents' survey 2013 which was delivered to every household in the parish and which had a 52% response rate.